 High risk – high reward

-“Nobody will get fired for not doing a deal, but there will be opportunities to make a game-changing strategic move - the risks may be high but so too are the rewards.
-How organizations manage their capital today will define their competitive position tomorrow.”
+There will be opportunities to make a game-changing strategic move - the risks may be high but so too are the rewards.
+How organizations manage their capital today will define their competitive position tomorrow.

 About the survey